Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### AI Improvement:
+- The bombardment-prediction now takes into consideration how many bombard-attacks were performed during tactical-combat and reduces the predicted amount accordingly.
 - The AI will no longer interrupt building a colonizer to squeeze out repellant-fighters.
 Those are nice to have but not crucial enough to delay a colony-ship.
 - Improved accuracy of beam weapon fire power estimation.
 - Deliberately keeping fleets at uncolonized systems had too much of an opportunity-cost.
 So it was reverted.